esm7/obsidian-map-view/README.md

 -   Showing the note name is now optional (https://github.com/esm7/obsidian-map-view/issues/75).
 I wish this could be in the same popup as the preview, but currently I don't see how to do this.
 -   Fixed issues with front matter tag support (https://github.com/esm7/obsidian-map-view/issues/72) (thanks @gentlegiantJGC!)
 -   Added a configuration for the max zoom of a tile layer (thanks @gentlegiantJGC!).
+    - This also includes a new "zoom beyond max" setting, which will not limit you to the highest zoom level of a tile source.
 -   The map search tool now uses the same search window as "New geolocation note", which beyond the configured geocoding service, also does URL parsing.
     -   It also includes existing markers, so you can quickly jump to an existing name on the map.
     -   Except the bonus of making the UI more uniform, this is very important for usability, especially on mobile. e.g. you can use it to get your location from another app and use it to create notes or explore around.